 What does Medicare Part D cover?

 Medicare decides which drugs are covered under your medical (Part B) or pharmacy (Part D) benefits.
-The drugs covered by a Medicare Part D plan can be found in each plan’s formulary list of covered drugs, called a formulary.
+The drugs covered by a Medicare Part D plan can be found in each plan’s formulary list of covered drugs.

 What’s the difference between Medicare Part B and Part D drugs?